Sligertiger1230/SER-225-Game/README.md

 ### Downloading the JAR file

-At [https://a-r-t.github.io/SER225-Project-Website/semesters/fall2023/teams/art](https://a-r-t.github.io/SER225-Project-Website/semesters/fall2023/teams/art) you can find a page for our game.
+We have a [page](https://a-r-t.github.io/SER225-Project-Website/semesters/fall2023/teams/art) for our game that contains images and descriptions of what we created.
 If you scroll to the bottom of the page you will find the download for the game's JAR file.
 Simply open the file by right clicking on it and pressing "Open".